 - You might deposit the check immediately after verifying it, but it can take a day or two for the check to hit the check writer’s account.
-Even if you deposit the check with your bank’s mobile deposit app, the process takes a few days.
+Even if you deposit the check with your bank’s mobile deposit app, the process might still take a day or two.

 - The person who gave you the check might have given you a stolen check or used stolen checking account details.
-The legitimate account owner has plenty of money, but they can reverse the payment once they see that a fraudulent transaction hit their account.
+The legitimate account owner may have sufficient funds, but they can reverse the payment once they see that a fraudulent transaction has hit their account.

 - Other withdrawals, debits, or account holds can deplete funds from the check writer’s account before your check is presented.

 When you verify funds, there’s no guarantee that the money will be there for you.
 The funds are available temporarily, but you can’t reserve those funds.
 Unless the check is an authentic cashier’s check (which is drawn on the bank’s own accounts) or a certified check, there’s always a risk that the check will bounce.

 How To Prevent Problems

 The safest way to make sure you get your money is to cash the check in person at the check writer’s bank.
 You must visit a branch of the check writer’s bank for this strategy to work.
-If you take it to your bank (which happens to be a different bank), your bank might give you cash immediately.
+If you take it to your bank, and it happens to be a different bank, your bank might give you cash immediately.
 However, the funds have not yet been collected from the other bank.
 If you go to the bank that the funds are drawn on, the money comes out of that account immediately.

 Check Verification Services